BasicWolf/zblog/src/content/articles/2023-04-20-clean-architecture-review/clean-architecture-book-review.rst

   meet the needs of the customer.

 It is that simple!
 Or is it?
-How many times have you struggled while trying to fit a new feature into an existing code base?
+How many times have you struggled trying to fit a new feature into an existing code base?
 How many times have you started from scratch, only to find later that the redesign became the same mess as before?

 How many times have you struggled trying to fit a new feature into an existing code base?
-How many times you started from a scratch, only to find later, that the redesign became the same mess as before?
+How many times have you started from scratch, only to find later that the redesign became the same mess as before?

 Here is a scary diagram from the book.
-It shows how the cost of line of code grows with every major release.
-This trend is not sustainable - no business model can make profit while letting the costs grow exponentially.
+It shows how the cost of each line of code increases with every major release.
+This trend is not sustainable; no business model can make a profit while letting costs grow exponentially.

 .. image:: {static}market-leading-software-product-life-cycle.png
    :width: 75%
    :align: center

 Why does this happen?
 What goes wrong?
-Too often we, the developers, buy into the familiar lie: *"We can clean it up later; we just have to get to market first!"*
+Too often, we developers buy into the familiar lie:
+*"We can clean it up later; we just have to get to market first!"*

 ..